-The Breast Pathology Service, led by Dr. Dennis Sgroi since 2001, provides diagnostic services to MGH and outside pathologists in the US and abroad, and to breast cancer researchers at the MGH, DFCI, MIT, and NIH.
+The Breast Pathology Service, led by Dr. Dennis Sgroi since 2001, provides diagnostic services to Massachusetts General Hospital and outside pathologists in the US and abroad, and to breast cancer researchers at the Massachusetts General Hospital, Dana-Farber Cancer Institute, Massachusetts Institute of Technology, and National Institutes for Health.
 The Breast Pathology Service is fully integrated with the breast clinical services and serves a critical consultative role in the case management of breast cancer patients.
 The Breast Pathology team has a broad range of expertise from classical histomorphology to molecular pathology, and the research efforts of this group reflect these diverse fields.
 Significant initiatives are currently underway that focus on molecular pathologic technologies as they pertain to the diagnosis and clinical management of breast cancer patients.

 The Breast Pathology Service sees approximately 4,500 case accessions per year.
 Of these, 3,400 represent in-house breast cases; approximately 50% are excisional biopsies, 25-30% are core biopsies, and 15-20% are mastectomy specimens.
 Approximately 1,100 outside consultation cases per year are reviewed, including patient referrals, consultation requests from area hospitals, and private consultation material.
 ER, PR, and HER2 IHC and HER2 FISH are performed within the MGH Department of Pathology on all in-house breast cancer cases.